Stormwater Pollution Prevention Program

 Goals Measured Annually

-The city must identify Best Management Practices (BMPs) and measurable goals associated with each measure.
-Our Municipal Storm Sewer Systems Annual Report provides a summary of the city’s compliance with the storm water permit and its progress toward goals.
+The City must identify Best Management Practices (BMPs) and measurable goals associated with each measure.
+Our Municipal Storm Sewer Systems Annual Report provides a summary of the City’s compliance with the stormwater permit and its progress toward goals.

 Please direct questions about the Stormwater Pollution Prevention Plan to the City Engineer.